acenet-arc/ACENET_Summer_School_GPGPU/_episodes/06-all-together.md

 exercises: 20
 questions:
 - "How do blocks and threads work together?"
-- "What other GPU programming resoures are there?"
+- "What other GPU programming resources are there?"
 objectives:
 - "To show how blocks and threads typically work together"
 keypoints: